glhr/speech/README.md

 python3 stt_wrapper.py # use default STT method
 python3 stt_wrapper.py deepspeech # specify STT method
 ```
-the script will try to find a file called "output.wav" in the root directory.
-If it doesn't exist, it will record audio and save it as "output.wav".
+the script will try to find a file called `output.wav` in the `audio` directory.
+If it doesn't exist, it will record audio and save it as `output.wav`.
 It will then transcribe the audio file using the specified method, or the default method (Google from SpeechRecognition) if no argument is provided.

 Here's how you can use this Speech-to-Text wrapper from a script: